top of page

 Libratum Sentensia

-Libratum sentensia is a Latin phrase meaning balanced sentence, and it's a literary rhetoric device that I have identified and named.
-It arises when two parts of a sentence are parallel in structure, length, and meaning, but present opposite or contrasting ideas.
-This creates a balance and harmony that emphasizes a particular idea.
+Libratum sentensia is a Latin phrase meaning a balanced sentence, and it's a literary rhetorical device that I have identified and named.
+It arises when two parts of a sentence are parallel in structure, length, and meaning but present opposite or contrasting ideas.
+This creates balance and harmony that emphasizes a particular idea.
 Although such a device has been used in various forms throughout history in different cultures and languages, it has not been labeled as a specific literary mechanism until my clinical brilliance recognized it.
 Libratum sentensia is employed in film, television, and, of course, books.
 Indeed, I have intuitively employed it in my own writing, which is how I came to recognize it as a device.
 As a result, I see it everywhere, despite it not having been identified as a specific literary device until now.

 Libratum Sentensia is most commonly found in dialogue because it is a character-dependent device, unless the narrator is a character, which is uncommon in contemporary omniscient narrative.
-It is constructed to give credence to the character speaking by expressing a wisdom and sense of the profound.
+It is constructed to give credence to the character speaking by expressing wisdom and a sense of the profound.
 When employed, Libratum Sentensia tends to truncate further dialogue by suggesting an end to the matter because of superior knowledge.
 Essentially, Libratum Sentensia are literary dipoles; that is, they contain contrasts joined by concise wording.
-Many famous quotes are Libratum Sentensia because they tend to be succinct unification of opposites that renders them both memorable and profound.
+Many famous quotes are Libratum Sentensia because they tend to be a succinct unification of opposites that renders them both memorable and profound.
 In other words, Libratum Sentensia are phrases containing opposites that are beautifully brought together by unifying dualism.
 Once recognized, it can be seen everywhere, though unintentionally, rather than by described mechanism.

-Take this example, The way to start is to quit talking and begin doing.
-(Walt Disney): the libratum (opposing factors or dipoles) are stop talking and begin doing, The mind is an amazing servant but a horrible master.
+Take this example, "The way to start is to quit talking and begin doing."
+(Walt Disney): the libratum (opposing factors or dipoles) are stop talking and begin doing.
+"The mind is an amazing servant but a horrible master."
 (Robin Shama): the libratum is amazing and horrible, servant and master, or amazing servant and horrible master.

 Examples in New Fable:

-The secret, Miss Lydia, is finding meaning in yourself, rather than elsewhere.” -The Returned Poet. -6BSC:14
+"The secret, Miss Lydia, is finding meaning in yourself, rather than elsewhere.” -The Returned Poet. -6BSC:14

-We may suffer alone, Mironaelk, but must struggle together.” -The ReturnedPoet. -5ENB:25
+"We may suffer alone, Mironaelk, but must struggle together.” -The Returned Poet. -5ENB:25

 Agona